nemogoc/100-days-of-code/r2-log.md

 ### R2D58 - 5/29
 Finished ES2015: shortcuts and destructuring.
 Definitely useful, weird syntax for destructuring, but I think I got it pretty quickly.

+### R2D59 - 6/1
+Skipped ES2015 refactor project at work and went straight into part 2.
+Learned class, inheritance, super, etc. All very similar to Java.